divamgupta/divamgupta.github.io/_posts/2019-03-08-an-overview-of-deep-learning-based-clustering-techniques.md

 ![]({{ site.baseurl }}/assets/images/posts/deep_cluster/dac.png)

 As the ground truth data is not available, the features of the same network are used to create binary labels for the pairwise training.
 Cosine distance between the features of the two data-points is used.
-GIven an input pair, if the cosine distance is greater than the upper threshold, then the input pair is considered a positive pair ( meaning both should be in the same cluster).
+Given an input pair, if the cosine distance is greater than the upper threshold, then the input pair is considered a positive pair ( meaning both should be in the same cluster).
 Similarly,  if the cosine distance is lesser than the lower threshold then the input pair is considered a negative pair ( meaning both should be in different clusters ).
 If the distance lies between the lower threshold and the upper threshold, the pair is ignored.
 After getting the positive and the negative pairs, the pairwise loss is minimized.

  As the pairwise loss is minimized, it becomes better in classifying pair of data-points and the features of the network become more meaningful.
 With features becoming more meaningful, the binary labels obtained via cosine distance of the features become more accurate.

 You may think this as a chicken and egg problem and the question is how to get a good start.
 The solution is having a good random initialization distribution.
-WIth standard initialization techniques, even with random model weights output is related to the inputs  ( behaving like [extreme learning machine](https://en.wikipedia.org/wiki/Extreme_learning_machine) ).
+With standard initialization techniques, even with random model weights output is related to the inputs  ( behaving like [extreme learning machine](https://en.wikipedia.org/wiki/Extreme_learning_machine) ).
 Hence cosine distance of the features is somewhat meaningful in the beginning.
 In the beginning, the upper threshold is set to a large value as the cosine distance measure is not very accurate.
 Over iterations, the upper threshold is decreased.

 ## Conclusion